zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 Finn says, “At least your parents don’t embarrass y ou by fighting all the time, even in public.”
 Notice that several times in this dialogue, our characters say “at least.”
 This is often used as a way of introducing a statement that will be even worse than the situation that you just described.
 F or example, someone may say, “I’m really tired and I have to work all day.”
 Some one else will say, “Well, at least you get to go home to a nice house when you’re done  working.
 I have to work all day and I have to go visit my mother-in-law when I’ m done working.”
 He’s saying that his situation is even worse than your bad situ ation.

  Finn says that his situation is worse than Winnie’s  because his parents “embarrass” him.
-“To embarrass” (embarrass) means t o make another person feel strange or ashamed or self-conscious.
+“To embarrass” (embarrass) means to make another person feel strange or ashamed or self-conscious.
 People o ften talk about “being embarrassed,” meaning that they feel strange becaus e they’re in a situation where perhaps they are shown to be unusual or uncom fortable.
 Finn’s parents embarrass him by fighting, by disagreeing, “even in  public,” meaning when other people they don’t know are around or are present in  the same room.

 Winnie says, “We have such hard lives,” meaning we have very difficult lives.
 “Nobody understands us.”
 Finn says, “I know.
 Nobody  in history,” meaning no one ever before this time, “has ever suffered as mu ch as we have.”
 “To suffer” (suffer) means to experience some pain, either phys ical or in this case emotional.
 Winnie and Finn, like many teenagers, believe that their lives are the most difficult lives anyone has ever had to live.